particlese/NewStreak/README.md

    2. Commit or stash any changes you've made to your current local branch, if needed.
    2. Add a new remote repository to your local repository's list of them.
 (The "upstream" mentioned above is the same sort of thing.)
 In this example, the new remote gets the name "volatile":
       `$ git remote add volatile https://github.com/ProjectHadronium/NewStreak.git`
    3. Create a new branch which will track this repository.
-(I.e. simple push and pull commands should work as expected.)
 In this example, we also call the local branch "volatile", but this is not necessary.
 It just needs a unique local branch name:
       `$ git checkout -b volatile volatile/master`
-   4. Push and pull to your heart's content, but do communicate your changes in the Discord -- especially if there are conflicts or changes which might affect others.
+   4. For now, pushes are a little fancier than normal:
+      `$ git push volatile HEAD:master`

 ## To-Do
 - [ ] Develop